-- 1. TSF may issue up to Five Hundred Million Dollars (\$500,000,000) of its Certificates during the 12month period ending April 30, 2022.
+- TSF may issue up to Six Hundred Million Dollars (\$600,000,000) of its Certificates during the 12-month period ending April 30, 2023.
 This amount may be issued in any one or more of the types of Certificates and may be issued throughout the fifty (50) states and the District of Columbia to the extent qualified for offer and sale in such jurisdictions. - 2.
 TSF is a Colorado nonprofit corporation and is exempt from federal income taxation under Section 501(c)(3) of the Internal Revenue Code of 1986, as amended under Subtitle A thereof.
 It is a "public charity" under Section 509 of the Code, and is organized and operated exclusively for religious, educational, benevolent and charitable purposes. - 3.
-TSF offers and sells Certificates to Investors to make funds available for Loans for Ministry Activities. - 4.
-Certificates offered pursuant to this Offering Circular bear a fixed or variable rate of interest and have maturities ranging from six (6) months to seven (7) years, as may be offered by TSF from time to time (except in the case of Demand Certificates, which are demand obligations). - 5.
-Interest payable on Certificates is taxable to the Investor, except when such Certificates are held in an IRA or other similar instrument, in the year in which such interest is paid or credited. - 6.
-At maturity, unless the Investor elects to redeem a Certificate, such Certificate will automatically renew for a term equal to the prior term at the then-current interest rate for such Certificate. - 7.
+TSF offers and sells Certificates to Investors to make funds available for Loans and Ministry Activities. - 4.
+Certificates offered pursuant to this Offering Circular bear a fixed or variable rate of interest and have maturities ranging from six (6) months to seven (7) years, as may be offered by TSF from time to time (except in the case of Demand Certificates, which are demand obligations). - Interest payable on Certificates is taxable to the Investor, except when such Certificates are held in an IRA or other similar instrument, in the year in which such interest is paid or credited. - At maturity, unless the Investor elects to redeem a Certificate, such Certificate will automatically renew for a term equal to the prior term at the then-current interest rate for such Certificate. - 7.
 TSF's Loan portfolio consists of Loans originated for Eligible Ministries.
 The ability of each borrower to repay its Loan generally depends upon the contributions received from its members.
 The number of members of each borrower and its revenue is likely to fluctuate.
 TSF must rely on the borrower's continued financial viability for repayment of Loans.
 If a borrower experiences a decrease in contributions or revenues, payments on that Loan may be adversely affected. - 8.
 TSF will use the proceeds from the sale of its Certificates to carry on Ministry Activities by making Loans to Eligible Ministries and acquiring ministry properties for its gift/leaseback program.
 Any Certificate proceeds not used as described above will be invested pursuant to TSF's investment policies.
 Any such Invested Funds invested in readily marketable securities are subject to various market risks, which may result in losses if market values of investments decline. - 9.
-Below is a summary of certain selected financial data with respect to TSF's operations as of December 31, 2020.
-This data has been compiled by management from TSF's audited financial statements, and it should be read in conjunction with the most recent audited financial statements of TSF, which begin on page 35.
+Below is a summary of certain selected financial data with respect to TSF's operations as of December 31, 2021.
+This data has been compiled by management from TSF's audited financial statements, and it should be read in conjunction with the most recent audited financial statements of TSF, which begin on page 36.
 See "Selected Financial Data" for financial data from the last five (5) fiscal years.

-Description of Selected Financial Data of TSF 12/31/2020

-Cash and cash equivalents \$74,450,373
+Description of Selected Financial Data of TSF Cash and cash equivalents Loans, net 12/31/2021 \$113,884,649 \$550,634,233

-Loans, net \$498,223,990

-Unsecured Loans receivable \$3,713,198
+Unsecured Loans receivable As a percentage of Loans, net \$4,309,167 0.78%

-As a percentage of Loans, net Loan delinquencies in excess of 90 days as a 0.75%

-percentage of Loans, net 1.30%
+Loan delinquencies in excess of 90 days as a percentage of Loans, net 0%

-Investments \$7,822,483
+Investments \$18,984,626

-Restricted investments \$-0-

-Interest receivable \$4,545,150
+Interest receivable \$2,772,278

-Ministry properties, net \$146,199,684
+Ministry properties, net \$170,821,817

-Premises and equipment, net \$20,867,960
+Premises and equipment, net \$20,908,192

-Total assets \$754,136,656
+Total assets \$885,996,856

-Line of credit payable \$30,000,000
+Line of credit payable \$-0-

-Debt securities payable to Investors Debt securities redemptions for the period then ended \$679,116,137 \$93,327,185
+Debt securities payable to Investors \$829,081,926

+Debt securities redemptions for the period then ended \$107,747,275

-Total net assets \$38,108,968
+Total net assets \$44,841,464

-Net assets without donor restrictions \$37,715,225
+Net assets without donor restrictions \$44,534,659

-Net assets with donor restrictions \$393,743
+Net assets with donor restrictions \$306,805